CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated_try02.md

 # Orthic Consolidated --- DRAFT

 Being an Improved and Expanded Consolidation of\
-the Manual, Supplement, Teaching, and Revised books\
+the Manual, Supplement, and Teaching Books\
 with Clarifications, Additions, Warnings, and Opinions of the Author drawing from works by Hugh L Callendar, W Stevens, and E Clarey